-Digital adoption platforms like Whatfix allows you to do that by helping you create a task-based micro LMS right within your web application.
+Digital adoption platforms like Whatfix allow you to do that by helping you create a task-based micro LMS right within your web application.
 With their specialized widget called Task-List, training can be carried out in a modular approach with omnichannel content like interactive walkthroughs, videos, PDFs, etc. The widget also records the users’ progress and helps them track it while they are learning.

 2. Train users with a Blended Learning approach

 Blended Learning involves a mix of traditional methods such as classroom training, workshops, instructor-training, and modern methods such as web-based training and e-learning.